andre-f-paggi/EF-Course-Section4/README.md

 # Entity Framework Course

-This are my solutions for the exercises Entity Framework course found at: https://www.udemy.com/entity-framework-tutorial/
+This are my solutions for the exercises of the Entity Framework course found at: https://www.udemy.com/entity-framework-tutorial/